 As we get older, sadly, we are no longer as flexible as we used to be, which can lead to many problems.
 One area of the body that can cause a lot of issues is the back, especially the lower area.
 From constant aching to spasms, back pain comes in many varieties.
 Whether it is related to excess weight, surgery, sports injuries or a road or workplace accident, there can be many triggers of back pain.
+Read on to find out how to beat your back pain.

 If you suffer from back problems, you will know just how upsetting it can be.
 There’s not just the pain to deal with, but also how it affects your daily life.
 Simple tasks like picking up your child for a hug or carrying the groceries to the house can be all it takes to put your back out.